TUTO: Woven stool

 • small quilting pliers (optional)

-👉How todo :
+👉How tomake :

 Let's move on to the second part: weaving!

 Turn the stool a quarter, stand at one end again, and repeat the same process to staple a new ribbon on that side.
-The difference being that this time you'll have to weave!
+The difference is that this time you'll have to weave!
 Nothing too complicated, I promise 😘

 Staple and glue the last ribbon ...